 I have more garbage than what will fit into my cart.

 Any additional bags of garbage may be placed alongside your refuse cart.
 Additional bags of garbage can be no longer than 35 gallons in size and can weigh no more than 50 pounds.
 All additional bags left curbside must have a City of Iowa City blue refuse sticker affixed to them.
-City of Iowa City refuse stickers may be purchased at participating grocery stores and at the City Hall Cashier.
+City of Iowa City refuse stickers may be purchased for $2.50 at participating grocery stores and at the City Hall Cashier.

 My garbage was not collected today.
 What should I do?